saimaAnis21/ShooterGame-JSCapstone/README.md

 ## Game Design and Instructions

-- Play as a space craft shooting oncoming enemy scpaeships.
+- Play as a spacecraft shooting oncoming enemy spaceships.
-- Gain 5 points for every enemyship shot.
+- Gain 5 points for every enemy ship shot.
-- The only way to survive is to avoid crashing into any of the oncoming enemy scpaeships.
+- The only way to survive is to avoid crashing into any of the oncoming enemy spaceships.

 ## Game Controls
-To control the space craft, use the up/down/letf/right arrow keys on the keyboard.
+To control the spacecraft, use the up/down/left/right arrow keys on the keyboard.

-- Press up arrow key to move the craft upwards.
+- Press the up arrow key to move the craft upwards.
-- Press down arrow to move the craft downwards.
+- Press the down arrow key to move the craft downwards.
-- Press left arrow to move the craft left.
+- Press the left arrow key to move the craft left.
-- Press right arrow to move the craft right.
+- Press the right arrow key to move the craft right.

 ## Built With